 Australian Services (please click the appropriate link below):

-Like many of these services, Beyond Blue have a hotline you can call where you can anonymously speak to a trained mental health professional, as well as an evening online chat module and an email service.
+Like many of these services, Beyond Blue has a hotline you can call where you can anonymously speak to a trained mental health professional, as well as an evening online chat module and email service.
 They also have a fantastic forum section where you can share your stories and struggles with others who may be experiencing something similar.
-They also have great resources for when you want to find a professional to see IRL, and information about treatment options for different issues.
+They also have great resources for when you want to find a professional to see IRL, and information about treatment options

 This long-time support site for young people focuses on everything from everyday dramas like budgeting and friendship crises to the heavy stuff.
 It’s a great place to go if you’re struggling and want to connect with other people who might understand what you’re going through – their forums are extensive and have been running for years.
 They also have some great resources for stuff like bullying, relationships, and identity.